SibAccess/SibAccess.github.io/_posts/2021-1-1-Part-II-Creating-a-Score-and-Parts.md

 title: Part II - Creating a Score and Parts
 ---

-This lesson shows you how to create a new score, then copy and paste material from one score to another.
-You will learn how to create clef and key signature changes, make more advanced note input including tuplets, and explore the different kinds of objects — including articulations, lines, ties, slurs and text — commonly used to mark up scores.
+This lesson shows you how to create a new score, introduce clef and key signature changes, execute more advanced note input including tuplets, and explore the different kinds of objects — including articulations, lines, ties, slurs and text — commonly used to mark up scores.
 You will also be introduced to dynamic parts, and exporting graphics from Sibelius.

 <!--more-->